Baltic Fleet: Imperial Russia

+Formation and Great Northern War

-The Imperial Russian Baltic Fleet was created during the Great Northern War at the initiative of Tsar Peter the Great, who ordered the first ships for the Baltic Fleet to be constructed at Lodeynoye Pole in 1702 and 1703.
+The Imperial Russian Baltic Fleet was created during the Great Northern War (1700–21) at the initiative of Tsar Peter the Great, who ordered the first ships for the Baltic Fleet to be constructed at Lodeynoye Pole in 1702 and 1703.
+Given a Swedish advantage in the Baltic in larger conventional warships, the stress on the Russian side was placed on large numbers of smaller vessels which could overwhelm enemy squadrons by sheer weight of numbers.
+Peter ordered the construction of such vessels, propelled by oars and a single sail, on Lake Ladoga, Europe's largest lake, where Sweden maintained a naval squadron of brigantines and galleys.
+Russia's domination of Lake Ladoga contributed to the subsequent Russian victory at the Siege of Nöteborg (1702).

 The first commander was a recruited Dutch admiral, Cornelius Cruys, who in 1723 was succeeded by Count Fyodor Apraksin.
 In 1703, the main base of the fleet was established in Kronshtadt.
-One of the fleet's first actions was the taking of Shlisselburg.

 In 1701 Peter the Great established a special school, the School of Mathematics and Navigation (Russian: Школа математических и навигацких наук), situated in the Sukharev Tower in Moscow.
 As the territory to the west around the Gulf of Finland was acquired by Russia for a "warm-water" port giving access for its merchantmen and the buildup of a naval force, the city of Saint Petersburg was built and developed an extensive port.
 The School of Mathematics and Navigation was moved to St. Petersburg and in 1752 it was renamed the Naval Cadet Corps.
 Today it is the Saint Petersburg Naval Institute – Peter the Great Naval Corps.